Last Updated on March 2, 2021 by Shaun Snapp

-Appleby is being directed by Hasso Plattner, so if Hasso stated the moon was made of cheese, Appleby would agree with this also.
+Hasso Plattner is directing Appleby, so if Hasso stated the moon was made of cheese, Appleby would also agree.

 This quotation from Appleby is extremely odd — Appleby again sets up a comparison that HANA is entirely different from the databases it competes against.